10 Reasons Why Scroll Saw Blades Break

 Other reasons why scroll saw blades break include: rust, defective blades, blade holder, or scroll saw.
 These usually mean having to order new parts, blades, or even a new saw.

-You should be able to greatly reduce blade breakage in your scroll saw projects by ensuring that you align an appropriate sized, good quality blade into the holder, by using proper tension, and by gently steering the wood into the front of the blade with light forward pressure.
+You should be able to greatly reduce blade breakage in your scroll saw projects by ensuring that you align an appropriately sized, good-quality blade into the holder, by using proper tension, and by gently steering the wood into the front of the blade with light forward pressure.

 I hope this has been helpful and you have enjoyed your visit.
 Let me know, in the comments section below, if you have any questions.